artemgilmanov/DataStructures/Array/about.md

 Index 4 contains 2.
 Index 5 contains 10.

 Does that all sound good?
-The main thing to be careful of is remembering that array.length gives you the total capacity of the Array.
+The main thing to be careful of is remembering that array.Length gives you the total capacity of the Array.
 If you want to know the last used slot, you'll need to keep track of this yourself using a length variable.
 Other than that, just be careful to read any elements you want to keep, before you overwrite them!

-# Array Deletions
+## Array Deletions

 Now that we know how insertion works, it's time to look at its complement—deletion!